What is Crompton Collective?

 Who is Amy (Punky) and why is she so nerdy?

-That is me!
-I created the style blog PunkyStyle.com in August of 2005 adding Boston’s first Fashion Blogger to my resume.
-My love for rummaging through estate sales, thrift stores, and yard sales led to the 2009 opening of The Haberdash, America’s first Mobile Vintage Shop.
-That same year I also had the pleasure of co-founding The Swapaholics an event company responsible for bringing sustainable style and a fun sense of reusing to fashion lovers everywhere.
-In 2010 I was hired as the Fashion Director for the Boston Tech Start-up Swap.com and spent two years traveling around the country, hosting fashion events and helping build an awesome iPhone app.
-In 2012 I decided it was time to invest in the city I loved and opened Worcester’s largest antique shop called Crompton Collective.
+Amy created the style blog PunkyStyle.com in August of 2005 adding Boston’s first Fashion Blogger to her resume.
+Her love for rummaging through estate sales, thrift stores, and yard sales led to the 2009 opening of The Haberdash, America’s first Mobile Vintage Shop.
+That same year she also had the pleasure of co-founding The Swapaholics an event company responsible for bringing sustainable style and a fun sense of reusing to fashion lovers everywhere.
+In 2010 Amy was hired as the Fashion Director for the Boston Tech Start-up Swap.com and spent two years traveling around the country, hosting fashion events and building an awesome iPhone app.
+In 2012 she decided it was time to invest in the city she grew up in and opened Worcester’s largest antique and Artisan shop Crompton Collective.

 What did your building used to be?